Wang Jun (Pengzu): War with Sima Ying

 In 304, Sima Ying and Sima Yong became Jin's paramount leaders after killing the Prince of Changsha, Sima Ai.
 While in power, Sima Ying sought to eliminate Wang Jun, still begrudging him for his conduct in 301.
 Wang Jun himself was also not pleased with the outcome of Sima Ying and Sima Ai's war.
 Sima Ying appointed his trusted subordinate, He Yan (和演), as Inspector of Youzhou with orders to assassinate Wang Jun.
 He Yan colluded with the Wuhuan Chanyu, Shen Deng (審登), and when the two travelled with Wang Jun to Qingquan (清泉; south of present-day Beijing), they agreed to have him killed there.
 However, a heavy storm drenched their troops' equipment and foiled their plans on the day of their attempt.

 Shen Deng perceived the storm as a sign that the Heavens favoured Wang Jun, so he defected to Wang Jun and revealed the plot.
 In response, Wang Jun and Shen Deng besieged He Yan and forced him to surrender.
 After executing He Yan, Wang Jun assumed total control over Youzhou.
 Sima Ying tried summoning Wang Jun to court, but Wang Jun camped at Jizhou instead.
 Wang Jun brought along Duan Wuwuchen and a Wuhuan chieftain, Jiezhu (羯朱), and allied with the Inspector of Bingzhou, Sima Teng.
 They defeated Sima Ying's general, Wang Bin (王斌), and as they approached Sima Ying's base in Yecheng, Wang Jun's vanguard general, Qi Hong, also defeated Shi Chao.
 Sima Ying panicked and fled to Luoyang, allowing Wang Jun to occupy his city.
-Wang Jun had Yecheng sacked and permitted his Xianbei troops to pillage and abduct the women as they pleased.
-He also threatened the inhabitants with execution if they dared hide anything from him.
-Many people died during the sack, and 8,000 bodies reportedly filled the Yi River (易水; in present-day Yi County, Hebei).
+The Xianbei had Yecheng sacked and abducted many women from the city.
+After Wang Jun returned to Jicheng, he executed many of the Xianbei soldiers who partook in the abductions, and around 8,000 bodies reportedly filled the Yi River (易水; in present-day Yi County, Hebei).